 Next Steps for Businesses

-This training is coordinated by Michael Horvath, Daniela Cedola, Partners and Julien Jacqué, Director at PwC Luxembourg.
+This training is coordinated by Michael Horvath, Daniela Cedola and Julien Jacqué, Partners at PwC Luxembourg.